 - 1. Benefits include coverage for spinal manipulations for the detection and correction by manual or mechanical means of structural imbalance or subluxation resulting from or related to distortion, misalignment, or subluxation of or in the vertebral column. - 2.
 For laboratory and diagnostic imaging services billed by a health care professional, please refer to "Office Visit and Professional Services."
 For laboratory and diagnostic imaging services billed by a facility, please refer to "Hospital Inpatient Care" or "Hospital Outpatient Care." - 3.
 Office visits may include medical history; medical examination; medical decision making; testing; counseling; coordination of care; nature of presenting problem and chiropractor time. - 4.
-An office visit copay will be applied to the office visit, evaluation, or manipulation, not to exceed one (1) copay per visit. - 5.
-Eligible acupuncture services are limited to 15 visits per person per plan year for all providers combined. - 6.
+Eligible acupuncture services are limited to 15 visits per person per plan year for all providers combined. - 5.
 Spinal manipulations and other chiropractic services including therapies are limited to 15 visits per person per plan year when you use out-of-network providers.